 This is too bad because Allen has made some of the best movies in the history of the medium and his interest, some might say obsession, with the moral structure of his characters, usually people of some affluence in New York City, has been a real contribution to the worlds of art, entertainment, and philosophy.
 Many of his best cinematic characters are deeply flawed, and their onscreen struggles show in stark clarity, in a medium we can watch and enjoy, how human motivations often work out.
 Watching a Woody Allen film is so much more fun than reading a somber philosophy text book.
 In his films there is comedy and drama and lots of jazz music.
 That Woody’s characters do bad things while seeming so innocent, is as entertaining as it is perplexing.

 Arendt’s report, which culminated in a book, asserted that Eichmann wasn’t an evil genius or even animated by a burning hatred of Jews.
-He was more of a man who had little will of his own and abdicated moral thinking and responsibility to the authorities where he found himself, which in his instance was in the Nazi death industry.
+He was more of a man who had little will of his own and abdicated moral thinking and responsibility to the authorities who operated the Nazi death industry.

-His excuse was summed up in the idea that he was just following orders, but Arendt extrapolated that to be an inbuilt flaw in both most humans and most modern societies.
+He offered as an excuse that he was just following orders, but Arendt extrapolated that to be an inbuilt flaw in both humans and modern societies.
 It was the banal normality of most people that made the Nazis and the Holocaust so difficult and disturbing.
 “It could happen to anyone and anywhere under the right circumstances” was the terrifying subtext.
 Murder and public madness wasn’t an aberration; it was latent in everyone.
 We are all potential Eichmann clones if society shapes us, and good societies make good people and bad societies, like Nazi society, makes bad people.

 Eichmann was still held personally responsible for his actions, in spite of what Arendt thought, and hung.